Skip to main content

 La Jolla , California 92093

-Nayeli is engaged in Open Science practices in biomolecular archaeological data and serves as a governing board member of the Ocean Past Initiative.
-She is also an enthusiastic of public outreach events to engage the community and promote education and inclusivity in archaeological science.
+Nayeli is committed to FAIR and CARE practices in biomolecular archaeology and serves as a governing board member of the Oceans Past Initiative.
+She is also enthusiastic about public outreach, working to engage communities and promote education and inclusivity in archaeological science.

-When she’s not in the lab, she enjoys analog photography, visiting fish markets and museums, and exploring coastal landscapes with her two dogs
+When she is not in the lab, she enjoys analog photography, visiting fish markets and museums, and exploring coastal landscapes with her two dogs.